yaelhe/yoshi/docs/api/cli.md

 Collect and output code coverage

-By default, this task executes both unit test (using `mocha` as default) and e2e test using `protractor`.
+By default, this task executes tests using `jest`.
 Default unit test glob is `{test,app,src}/**/*.spec.+(js|ts)`.
 You can change this by adding the following to your package.json:

 ```js